Most Common Types of Car Accidents That Cause Whiplash

-In the article below, we will take a look at whiplash and the accidents that cause them.
+In the article below, we will look at whiplash and the types of car accidents that cause them.

 I met with Harry Brown personally and he sat with me for 20 minutes at our initial consultation to explain everything.
 He even called after my surgery to see how I was doing.
 I met with him several more times after that and was kept informed about my case throughout.
 I highly recommend Harry Brown as an attorney.